sensei-hacker/inavwiki/Modes.md

 Flaperon offset is by default is applied as a servo mixer input with ID=14 so using custom servo mixing you can configure FLAPERON mode to deflect any servos you need (including dedicated flaps).

-### HEADADJ
+### HEADADJ (MC)

 It allows you to set a new yaw origin for HEADFREE mode.

-### HEADFREE
+### HEADFREE (MC)

 In this mode, the "head" of the multicopter is always pointing to the same direction as when the feature was activated.
 This means that when the multicopter rotates around the Z axis (yaw), the controls will always respond according the same "head" direction.

 With this mode it is easier to control the multicopter, even fly it with the physical head towards you since the controls always respond the same.
 This is a friendly mode to new users of multicopters and can prevent losing the control when you don't know the head direction.

 ### HEADING HOLD

 This flight mode affects only yaw axis and can be enabled together with any other flight mode.
 It helps to maintain current heading without pilots input and can be used with and without magnetometer support.
 When yaw stick is neutral position, Heading Hold mode tries to keep heading (azimuth if compass sensor is available) at a defined direction.
 When pilot moves yaw stick, Heading Hold is temporary disabled and is waiting for a new setpoint.

 Heading hold only uses yaw control (rudder) so it won't work on a flying wing which has no rudder.